 A Separate Flop.
 Paramount Pictures released a film version of A Separate Peace in 1972.
 The movie was poorly received by critics and was a commercial failure.

-A similar reality.
+Inspiration.
 In writing A Separate Peace, Knowles drew heavily on his experience of spending two summers at Exeter in 1943 and 1944, which he has described as among the happiest times in his life.
-The character of Phineas is based directly on a student named David Hackett, who Knowles befriended in the summer of 1943 at Exeter.
+The character of Phineas is based directly on a student named David Hackett, whom Knowles befriended in the summer of 1943 at Exeter.
 Hackett attended Milton Academy, a rival high school, during the regular school year.